 Apart from using social media marketing in Singapore to generate leads, you can use the same channels for reputation management.
-One of the most inspiration and wise quotes by Benjamin Franklin states that, “It takes many good deeds to build a good reputation and only one bad deed to lose it all.”
+One of the most inspiring and wise quotes by Benjamin Franklin states that “It takes many good deeds to build a good reputation and only one bad deed to lose it all.”
 The reputation is one of the highlights of your brands.
 It gives your business an upper hand in the market.

 Thanks to the many social media platforms that have gained traction in Singapore, clients are able to communicate easily with customer care personnel.
 They expect instantaneous interactions from the brands they decide to do business with always.
-It goes without saying that failing to respond to clients queries on platforms such as Facebook will affect brand’s growth and reputation.
+It goes without saying that failing to respond to clients’ queries on platforms such as Facebook will affect the brand’s growth and reputation.

 Social media in Singapore is not just a viable reputation management tool but also a necessary one in any business.
 A good example of a company that suffered for failing to utilise social media platforms to manage its reputation in the time of a disaster is Intercontinental Terminals Company (ITC) based in Houston.
 Eight chemical tanks that contained harmful components to the environment and human beings caught fire and for three days, smoke covered the entire Houston city.

 ITC held regular press conferences and press releases to update the community about what they were doing to address the issue.
-However, they ignored social media and this led to a massive negative publicity.
+However, they ignored social media and this led to massive negative publicity.
 The community who took to Twitter and Facebook to ask questions thought the company was ignoring them and this fuelled the negative publicity.

 ITC is not the only company that has suffered the same predicament.
 58% of CEOs in Singapore and abroad are of the idea that online reputation management should be addressed but only a fraction (15%) use social media to manage their respective brand’s reputation.